 You might think that rattan just won’t work in your home.
 Well, you’re wrong.
 Rattan is no longer just a basket in that warm honey shade – or a chest full of stuffy duvets that’s sat at the bottom of your bed.
 Rattan furniture now comes in a multitude of shapes, colours and styles.
 You can get one of those insanely cosy egg chairs and station it in your bedroom – covered in 4369213 furry rugs and cushions, with a large fiddle leaf fig right behind it.
 Et voila – your Pinterest bedroom is ready!
 Or you can grab a little rattan pouffe to sit on when you’re painting your nails!
 Or what about a rattan plant stand?

-HOW TO STYLE RATTAN FURNITURE IN YOUR HOME?🌿 Colours
+HOW TO STYLE RATTAN FURNITURE IN YOUR HOME?

 The way I have styled our new chest of drawers is by using green accents to counter balance the warm glow of the chest.
 A range of various shades of green gives the space more of an outdoorsy (but still in the warmth of your cosy living room) kind of feel to it.
 Rattan also looks beautiful with large cacti, creeping plants guided around and above the piece and even hanging planters installed above it.

-Rattan itself is a texture that you might not have anywhere else in your house right now - so adding yet another texture - perhaps a furry sheep rug or an embroidered table cloth, or maybe even a macrame art to hang above it - will add a completely new dimension!
+This is the type of texture that you might not have anywhere else in your house right now – so adding yet another texture – perhaps a furry sheep rug or an embroidered table cloth, or maybe even a macrame art to hang above it – will add a completely new dimension!

 Our new chest of drawers is from Rattan Direct (you can grab it here – and it’s on sale right now!).
 They have a huge range of various rattan pieces from coffee tables to egg-shaped day beds and footstools and most deliveries take as little as 3 days!
 They also offer a good few items in abaca – which is a banana leaf used in a very similar way as rattan however the texture and the colour is slightly different – bolder even, I would say.
 My favourite is most definitely this tub chair!